 The next morning saw us picking up our backpacks.
 The friendly locals directed me to the best spot to wait for the blue angkutan kota (angkot for short) which would take us to Argosari bus terminal.

 It minibus was ridiculously crowded.
 I was sitting on the steps, with a half of my body hanging out of the vehicle until someone alighted, but with everyone so accommodating, nobody felt particularly piqued by the circumstances.
-A nun tried to chat my boy up, but as he could speak no Indonesian and she could hardly speak any English at all, they could only exchange smiles.
+A nun tried to chat my boy up, but as he could speak no Indonesian and she could hardly speak any English at all, they could only exchange smiles and blushes.

 We arrived at Arjosari and soon found a minibus that was going to Tumpang.
 The ride took us about an hour.
 I remember stopping briefly in the outskirts of this town the last time I came here.
 This was the first time I stopped at the town centre where the market, bus terminal and andong terminal are located.
 It was a dirty, smelly and chaotic place.